Photo credits: John Schnobrich on Unsplash

 A scalable integration platform for a growing business

 On a day to day basis, Farfetch communicates stock information between their partners and customers, manages orders and returns, and handles the logistics on behalf of their partners.
 Several years ago, Farfetch requested their partners to integrate with their architecture and built a SOAP API to facilitate this integration.
 However, with time, the partner network grew and integration became even more important, and Farfetch realized the solution at the time was not scalable in the long term due to the lack of a relevant platform.

 Therefore, in 2016, Farfetch built their own integration platform named FFLink using WSO2 Enterprise Integrator, an agile integration platform that helps enterprises to build and scale integration solutions.
 FFLink is based on 2 components.
-The first component is universal plug-in, where Farfetch built a plug-in for a system that is used by multiple partners whilst ensuring scalability of the system.
+The first component is a universal plug-in, where Farfetch built a plug-in for a system that is used by multiple partners whilst ensuring the scalability of the system.
 The second component targets their top partners, with whom Farfetch embarks on custom projects depending on the business case.
 In this instance too, scalability is important.
-In theory, Farfetch prefers to provide out-of-the-box integration options for their partners although in practice, this is not always possible as some of the bigger brands have custom API layers on top of their system, rendering it difficult to use with other partners.
+In theory, Farfetch prefers to provide out-of-the-box integration options for their partners although, in practice, this is not always possible as some of the bigger brands have custom API layers on top of their system, rendering it difficult to use with other partners.
 With FFLink, partners now integrate using the same API as Farfetch and the plug-ins.